Case Study 6: HomeNest Property Group - Worked Solution

 - FixRight technicians complete work in their org

-- MuleSoft syncs completion status, photos, and time back to HNPG org
+- MuleSoft syncs completion status, photos (by S3 URL reference, not binary), and time back to HNPG org

 At month 12, FixRight external contracts expire.
-Technician users migrate to HNPG org with Field Service licenses.
+Technician users migrate to HNPG org with Field Service Mobile licenses.
 FixRight org decommissioned.
-Rejected Salesforce-to-Salesforce connection because MuleSoft is already in the stack and provides better monitoring, error handling, and transformation.
+MuleSoft bridging chosen over the retiring Salesforce-to-Salesforce (S2S) feature because MuleSoft is already in the stack and provides better monitoring, error handling, and transformation.
+Salesforce Connect was considered as the S2S successor but rejected because it requires OData endpoints on the source org (not natural for standard Work Order objects) and does not support the Platform Event-driven write path needed for bidirectional sync — MuleSoft’s existing Yardi investment and error handling mature faster into the FixRight use case.

 Artifact 1: System Landscape